KeystoneDH/2024/_src/cfp.md

 permalink: "cfp.html"
 ---

+### Theme
 This year's conference theme is **play**: the fun of exploring, gaming, trying new things without being sure you understand them.
-Our theme of "play" celebrates experimentation and immersion in the experience of digital humanities.
+Our theme of “play” celebrates experimentation and immersion in the experience of digital humanities.
 While we welcome proposals that address our conference theme, presentations need not address the theme directly, and may address any aspect of digital humanities broadly conceived.

+### Details
 We are planning 90-minute panel blocks (as usual for this conference).
 Proposers may submit proposals for individual ~15-minute presentations or for fully a formed "roundtable" panel with multiple identified participants.